undergroundrap/devbootLLM/README.md

 ## Separate Java and Python Courses

 - Use the Course selector in the header to switch between Java and Python tracks.
 Your selection persists.
-- Java uses built‑in lessons by default.
-To override or extend, add `public/lessons-java.json` with the same shape as above.
+- Java uses `public/lessons-java.json` (provided).
+You can edit or expand it freely; the app loads it at startup.
 - Python uses `public/lessons-python.json` (provided with a starter set).
 You can expand it freely.

 Persistence per track: